kirbysayshi/ghost-high-fiver/README.md

 More state madness.
 Eventually went with a ECS / CES framework, [js13k-ecs](https://github.com/kutuluk/js13k-ecs), but spent way more time than I would have liked adding type annotations.
 Still not perfect, but at least the type checker complains at me!

+Spent a while looking for a new font.
+Might have a contender in M46_LOSTPET.
+But also M05_DOKOITSU A still looks good when I see it in Font Book.
+Just not when in the game due to pixel weirdness.
+Wanted to get state under control before revisiting font rendering.

 I _think_ mapping geo lat/long to a square map grid is working!
 Will have to tweak how far apart the cells are.
 Right now the entire world is only 160 sq ft... so tiny!

 Lisa finished a beach scene (hot dog!) and started on an abandoned warehouse scene!